Actor Jonathan Majors' ex-girlfriend files civil suit accusing him of escalating abuse and defamation - ExBulletin

 Majors, 34, has maintained his innocence during the criminal case.
 A Manhattan jury convicted him in December of a misdemeanor assault charge and a harassment offense stemming from a confrontation with Jabbari the previous March.
 He was also acquitted of another charge of aggravated assault and harassment.
 Sentencing is set for April 8.

-Priya Chaudhry, Majors' attorney in the criminal case, said in an emailed statement that the lawsuit “is not a surprise.
-Mr. Majors is preparing counterclaims against Ms. Jabbari.”
+Priya Chaudhry, Majors' attorney in the criminal case, said in an emailed statement that the lawsuit was not a surprise.
+Mr. Majors is preparing counterclaims against Ms. Jabbari.
 She didn't specify.

 Other attorneys and a representative for Majors did not immediately respond to messages Tuesday.